 The Confidence Gap Predicts the Gender Pay Gap Among STEM Graduates.

-Proceedings of the National Academy of Sciences. ●
+Proceedings of the National Academy of Sciences ●

 Adina D. Sterling, Marissa E. Thompson, Shiya Wang, Abisola Kusimo, Shannon Gilmartin, and Sheri Sheppard